bjl13/Org-Website-DevWork/README.md

 ---

 > **NOTE:**
-> You are viewing a *buildout/development branch*.
+> You are viewing a personal staging of the site before it will go live.
 > Content here is **not yet live or canonical** unless mirrored in `/main`.
 > For the authoritative site and documentation, see the [`/main` branch](https://github.com/BJL13-Enterprise-Solutions/Org-Website/tree/main).